-5. An agricultural worker who-

-- (a) has less than 3 years practical experience which is relevant to their role in agriculture, and - (b) cannot provide documentary evidence to an employer that they have been awarded the main qualification or qualifications required for a level 2 apprenticeship which is relevant to their role in agriculture, in accordance with the apprenticeship framework, or have met the requirements of a level 2 or equivalent apprenticeship, from outside Wales, as specified in Schedule 4 which is relevant to their role in agriculture, must be employed as an Agricultural Development Worker Grade A.
+- 5. An agricultural worker who- - (a) has less than 3 years practical experience which is relevant to their role in agriculture, and - (b) cannot provide documentary evidence to an employer that they have been awarded the main qualification or qualifications required for a level 2 apprenticeship which is relevant to their role in agriculture, in accordance with the apprenticeship framework, or have met the requirements of a level 2 or equivalent apprenticeship, from outside Wales, as specified in the Tables A or B in Schedule 4 which is relevant to their role in agriculture, must be employed as an Agricultural Development Worker Grade A.